- Rocket firmware

 Flashing light on your HD PVR Rocket when trying to record standalone?

-If the light on the HD PVR Rocket flashes when you press the button to record, or you lose pass through to your TV or monitor when you start to record, you will need to use both the Black and the Red USB connectors on the Rocket cable.
+If the blue or red light on the HD PVR Rocket flashes when you press the button to record, or you lose pass through to your TV or monitor when you start to record, this indicates that the Rocket does not have enough power to operate fully.
+You will need to use both the Black and the Red USB connectors on the Rocket cable.
 This is due to one of your USB ports not having enough power for the Rocket.

 Connecting both the Red and Black USB connectors on the supplied Rocket USB cable to two USB ports on your PC will fix this problem.